Spinal Cord Research Centre

 Important note: PuTTY does not load any saved sessions from file automatically at start up.
 Unless you explicitly select and load one, it will start up with its own built-in default settings (not the Default Settings from file), which don't enable X11 forwarding through SSH so they won't support X Window applications.
 So, to connect to a different system than the ones in the sessions already configured, load one of the existing saved sessions from file, change the host name (and login username from the Connection/Data if necessary), then save the session under a new name.
 Then any time after that, you just need to double-click on the saved session name to open that session on the saved host name.
 This is described in more detail below.

 Once you've opened a session, the PuTTY window will ask you for a password.
 After that, you should get a command prompt in that window, allowing you to enter commands.
-Using a remote X session, the mouse buttons should work as expected, though it's likely that Windows won't support the middle button transparently.
+Using a remote X session, the mouse buttons should work as expected, though it's possible that Windows won't support the middle button transparently.
 Any X Window applications that you run from the xterm window, including most programs in the analysis software suite, should open their own windows right on your desktop, co-existing with any Windows application windows you may have running.
-For some reason, Xming doesn't automatically activate the window that it opens, so you have to click on it before you start typing, to bring it to the foreground and activate it so it accepts keyboard input.

 See also: SCRC Software On-line Documentation, SCRC Software Tutorials